jaredgreen/MobileCounter/README.md

 * UITests.Android: contains code to bootstrap the UI tests for running on Android as well as Android-specific tests.
 * UITests.iOS: contains code to bootstrap the UI tests for running on iOS as well as iOS-specific tests.
-* UITests.macOS: contains code to bootstrap the UI tests for running on macOS as well as macOS-specific tests.
-* UITests.Windows: contains code to bootstrap the UI tests for running on Windows as well as Windows-specific tests.

-If you do not need a certain platform, you can safely remove one or more of the platform-specific projects according to your needs.

-Each of the platform-specific projects contains a `AppiumSetup.cs` file.
-This file contains the details for each platform and configures the values accordingly.
-Each class contains inline comments to describe what they are.

-> [!IMPORTANT]
-> You must change the unique app identifier to your own.
-This can be either the path to the app executable or the app unique identifier  (for example: com.mycompany.myapp).

-### Code share considerations

-While .NET MAUI by default uses the single-project approach, this is not always desired for UI testing.
-Therefore, there is a project for each platform you want to target.
-However, the tests run most smoothly if they are bundled into one assembly.

-To make this possible we are using a so-called [NoTargets project](https://github.com/microsoft/MSBuildSdks/blob/main/src/NoTargets/).
-This type of project produces no assembly of its own.
-Instead, it acts as a collection of files that are easily accessible from within Visual Studio, including adding, removing and editing capabilities.

-In each of the platform-specific projects, there are (invisible) links to the files of this project and these are compiled together with the platform-specific tests.
-There is no project reference between the shared project and the platform projects.
-The link is created through the .csproj file for each of the platform projects.
-This way, all the code ends up in one assembly making it easier to run the UI tests.

-Typically, you should not notice any of this or have to worry about it.

 ## Getting started